So are you having problems because your pizza dough is not stretching?

-This method is to your advantage since you are still allowing the dough to stretch without much effort.
+This method is advantageous since you still allow the dough to stretch without much effort.

-You can then start to rotate the dough to make a rounded pizza shape.
+You can then rotate the dough to make a rounded pizza shape.

-This is a bit more aggressive approach to telling your dough who’s the boss, but it does work.
+This is a more aggressive approach to telling your dough who’s the boss, but it works.

 Simply slap your hand on the dough surface to flatten it to your liking.
 You’ll need to angle your hand just right to get the dough to go where you want.